HarshaSri-Sameera/cpp_programs/README.md

 # cpp_programs
-## these are the programs done duuring my cpp training.
+## these are the programs done during my cpp training.